dokryconn/Dokters-Prescription/README.md

 #	The `The Matrix` folder
 This folder contains the `The Matrix.EXE` script package which is nearly identical to the Live Enhancement Script (LES) via https://enhancementsuite.me/ but with a few adjustments to the Windows tray icon and tray menu items, all within the theme of the 1999 film, The Matrix.
 Take the red pill.

 #	Customizing the scripts
-You can customize the any of the default script functions, by editing the raw .AHK files for these scripts.
+You can customize any default script functions by editing the raw .AHK files of each script.

 ## Customizing the **Dokter's Prescription** script

-By default, the `Dokter's Prescription.EXE` script includes **Launch/Toggle Program** shortcuts that are **setup for my preferred programs and file locations**.
+**NOTE:** By default, the `Dokter's Prescription.EXE` script includes **Launch/Toggle Program** shortcuts that are **setup for my preferred programs and file locations**.
 You will most likely want to customize these shortcuts for ***your own specific programs*** by editing the included `Dok's Rx (Raw).AHK` version of the script.
 All of the specific default **Launch/Toggle Program** shortcuts have been deactivated in the `Dok's Rx (Raw).AHK` version of the script to keep it in clean, "template code" format.
 Additionally, there are detailed instruction comments within the `Dok's Rx (Raw).AHK` file to help with editing / customizing.

 1. Ensure that the Autohotkey software is installed on your computer - https://autohotkey.com/
 2. Open the **`Dok's Rx (Raw).AHK`** in the `Dok's Rx Cabinet\Dok's Rx`folder with any text editor such as `Notepad`; or a script editor such as `SciTE4Autohotkey`.
 3. Edit the script text for each shortcut feature as desired, following the instruction comments embedded within the script.
 4. Save your customized changes to the .AHK script file.
-5. You can either use your customized script by simply launching your saved .AHK file or alternatively, you can compile your script to an .EXE file by right-clicking the .AHK file in "File Explorer" and selecting "Compile Script" from the menu options.
+5. Use your customized script by simply launching your saved .AHK file or alternatively, you can compile it into an .EXE file by right-clicking the saved .AHK file and selecting **"Compile Script"**.
     - *This will create an .EXE version of the script that will be able to run on computers that do not have the Autohotkey software installed.*
-6. **Lastly, you can move your new, customized .EXE or .AHK script file into the same folder as the main `Dokter's Prescription.EXE` script file.**
+6. Move your new custom .EXE or .AHK script file into the same folder as the `Dokter's Prescription.EXE` script file location.

 - Customizing the **Launch/Toggle Programs** shortcuts within `Dok's Rx (Raw).AHK`:
-There are several blocks of deactivated "template code" included within `Dok's Rx (Raw).AHK` for these shortcuts.
+There are several sections of deactivated "template code" included within `Dok's Rx (Raw).AHK` for the "Launch/Toggle Program" shortcuts for each number 0 through 9, and A through Z.

   - These deactivated blocks of code can be activated by removing the `/*`and `*/` brackets for each hotkey shortcut.
 Once these blocks of code are activated, they allow you to launch/toggle program windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` as described previosuly above.